 Spatial reference tables in databases

 With the exception of the ST_Geometry type installed in an Oracle, PostgreSQL, or SQLite database, databases that use an SQL geometry type do not contain an ArcGIS system table.
-Each database management system has its own system table or tables to store spatial reference metadata.
+Each DBMS has its own system table or tables to store spatial reference metadata.
 In general, those tables store the coordinate system's well-known text and ID but do not store precision or tolerance values.

 Most databases use EPSG codes for their spatial reference IDs.